-So, if that four pounds number were true, we’d be eating — not just wearing and not leaving smudged on coffee cups, napkins or wineglasses — 533 full lipsticks in our lifetime.
-In order to do that you’d have to wear lipstick daily from age 15 to age 70, and reapply enough times a day to go through one full tube per month.
+So, if that "four pounds of lipstick" number were true, we'd be eating -- not just wearing and not leaving smudged on coffee cups, napkins or wineglasses -- 533 full lipsticks in our lifetime.
+In order to do that you'd have to wear lipstick daily from age 15 to age 70, and reapply enough times a day to go through one full tube per month.
 Who uses that much lipstick?

 OK, maybe Lady GaGa or those nice men in Priscilla Queen of the Desert, but that's it.
 Even the most lipstick-crazed among us gets bored.
 We all have half-used lipsticks abandoned at the bottom of our purse or languishing in plastic bins under the bathroom sink.